Valhalla train crash: Rescue efforts

 Smalls went back into the burning train several times to rescue passengers.
 "He did everything he could," said Anthony Bottalico, head of Association of Commuter Rail Employees, the labor union which represents Metro-North workers.
 The train knocked Brody's SUV a distance of 665 ft up the tracks, dislodging more than 450 ft of the third rail, and breaking it into 13 39 ft segments, most of which accumulated in the front car's passenger compartment, and then into the second car.
-The New York Daily News reported that physical trauma from the third-rail segments was responsible for most of the deaths on the train; later it was reported that four of the individuals who died did so, like Brody, of blunt force trauma.
+The New York Daily News reported that physical trauma from the third-rail segments was responsible for most of the deaths on the train; later the NTSB reported that four of the passenger fatalities, like Brody, died of blunt force trauma.

-Passengers further back in the train heard explosions.
-"The thing that precipitated people really starting to freak out and break the glass and open the door was there was a loud 'bam,' explosion-type thing," said Fred Buonocore, who was in the fourth car.
-"And once we jumped off the side, there was another explosion to a lesser degree."
-At the very rear, passengers said they felt only a small jolt.
-"It felt not even like a short stop, and then the train just completely stopped," said Neil Rader, who was sitting in the middle-back of the train.

 The Valhalla volunteer fire department and ambulance corps responded; injured passengers were taken to nearby Westchester Medical Center (WMC).
-By the time the firefighters reached the scene, they said later, the first car was almost fully engulfed and thus there was little they could do to help evacuate it; most of the passengers had already managed to do so on their own by either going out the front door or removing the windows, primarily with tools provided but in some instances forcibly.
-The firefighters were, however, able to suppress the fire before it had seriously affected the second car.
+By the time firefighters reached the scene, the first train car was almost fully engulfed and thus there was little they could do to help evacuate it; most of the passengers had already managed to do so on their own.
+The firefighters were, however, able to suppress the fire before it could spread to the second car.
 To facilitate triage and busing evacuated passengers from the scene, the Taconic was closed in both directions at the intersection.

 Victims

 Brody and five passengers aboard the train were killed.
-All but one of the victims were Westchester residents.
-All of the dead train passengers worked in Manhattan; three of them worked in finance, and two of them at the same firm.